yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ycql.md

 ### Column and row sizes

-For consistent latency/performance, we suggest keeping columns in the `2MB` range or less even though we support an individual column being about `32MB`.
+For consistent latency/performance, try keeping columns in the `2MB` range or less even though you support an individual column being about `32 MB`.

 Big columns add up when selecting full rows or multiple of them.
-For consistent latency/performance, we suggest keeping the size of rows in the `32MB` range or less.
+For consistent latency/performance, you suggest keeping the size of rows in the `32 MB` range or less.

 ## Miscellaneous